ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/how-it-works.md

 ### Dynamic Protection

 Providing real-time protection against incoming attacks, UKFast's Threat Monitoring solution can block attacking IP addresses, through the use of a host-based firewall, such as IPTables (Linux) or Windows firewall.
 This protection, called Dynamic Protection, will block an attacker for 30 minutes, afterwards, removing the block.
-Should the attacker continue, the IP address is placed on a global blacklist for 30 days.
-This global blacklist spans across all customers protected with Threat Monitoring, enabling a wide area of protection, from a wide and varied attack base.
+Should the attacker continue, the IP address is placed on a global blocklist for 30 days.
+This global blocklist spans across all customers protected with Threat Monitoring, enabling a wide area of protection, from a wide and varied attack base.

 ### Log collation